 "Biodiversity conservation, restoration, and management in order to gain long-term benefits for current and future generations."
 "The whole of genes, species, and ecosystems in a specified area," according to another definition.
 Protecting and managing biodiversity resources is essential in order to maintain equality in an organism to secure them for future generations so that they can spend their life in a very healthy way.
 Conservation of biodiversity is important as people have destroyed the majority of biodiversity and if we continue this in the same way, our future generations will pay for this loss.

 There are various objectives behind the conservation of biodiversity, some of the important objectives are listed below:

 To preserve different varieties of species present in the ecosystem.

 For proper flow of the food chain and food web.

-To maintain the proper mixture of air in the atmosphere, as release of oxygen, carbon dioxide and many more gases are totally dependent on the density of biodiversity.
+To maintain the proper mixture of air in the atmosphere, the release of oxygen, carbon dioxide, and many more gases are totally dependent on the density of biodiversity.